Banknotes of the Ukrainian hryvnia: Current banknotes

-The detected number of counterfeit hryvnia banknotes was hovering around 3 forged bills per 1 million genuine ones in 2015–2019.
-This sharply increased to 5.5 counterfeit banknotes per million in 2020, which the NBU attributed to the COVID-19 pandemic.
-The vast majority of forgeries (96%) occurred among the third series banknotes.
-The majority of the illicitly produced notes belonged to the two highest denominations of the series.
+The detected number of counterfeit hryvnia banknotes was hovering around 5 forged bills per 1 million genuine ones in 2024.
+Forgery levels dipped in 2022–2023, which was attributed to the Russian full-scale invasion of Ukraine.
+The vast majority of counterfeit bills (78%) were the third-series ₴500 bills; most other forgeries concerned third-series ₴200 notes.

 All descriptions taken from the site of the National Bank of Ukraine.